JasperDeLandsheere/JasperDeLandsheere.github.io/Kernel Mean Embedding.md

 ## Kernel Methods

 Consider some linearly separatable data which can be evaluated by the classical machine learning algorithms perceptron, support vector machine and principal component analysis.
-These algorithms consider the data, $x,x' \in \mathcal X, with \mathcal X a non empty set, through their inner product \scal{x, x'}.
+These algorithms consider the data, $x,x' \in \mathcal X, with \mathcal X a non empty set, through their inner product \scal{x, x'}.$

 $k:\mathcal X\times\mathcal X \to \R$ as $k(x, x'):=\scal{k_{x}, k_{x'}}{\mathcal H}$.
 This is known as the reproducing kernel of $\mathcal H$; we will also write $k{x} = k(\cdot, x)$